-On the other hand, the price of production of the African catfish lowest is IDR 10.000,-/ only accepted by 10% of respondents, the highest price of IDR 13.000,-/kg only 60% of respondents who received the selling price of IDR 12.000,-/kg.
-Though the price of the roduct on the market at the same time generally prevailing price of between IDR 14.550, - 16.000,-/kg.
-These conditions have implications for the declining rate of profit breeders analysis simple regression results indicate that these variables are very significant effect on the rate of profit to the African catfish farming livestock to be proportionate reversed pattern influence.
+On the other hand, the price of production of the African catfish lowest is IDR 10.000,- / kg only accepted by 10% of respondents, the highest price of IDR 13.000,- / kg only 60% of respondents who received the selling price of IDR 12.000,- / kg.
+Though the price of the product on the market at the same time generally prevailing price of between IDR 14.550, - Product on the market at the same time generally prevailing price of profit breeders So analsisi simple regression results indicate that these variables are very significant effect on the rate of profit to the African catfish farming livestock to be proportionate reversed pattern of influence.

-Sain levels African Catfish Farming Livestock Pool Tarp
+Gain levels African Catfish Farming Livestock Pool Tarp

-Average farm production of African catfish pond tarp in the study site reached 248,83 per production process per 2.590 fry fish or fish seed per 1.000 the average number of production as much as 96,07 kg per production process.
+Average farm production of African catfish pond tarp in the study site reached 248,83 be per production process per 2.590 fry fish or fish seed per 1.000 the average number of production as much as 96,07 kg per production process.
 This production is done on an area of the tarpaulin 31 m3 with an average stocking of fish as many as 827 individuals per 357 m3 by spreading the tail - tail 2.083,33.
-According to the recommendation that the per cubic meter pools, the amount of fish seed to be stocked between 350-500 tails to create comfort fish habitat.
-But the facts on the ground proved to be very varied, there is sow the seeds of ish between 1000 - 3000 individuals per cubic meter.
+According to the recommendation that the per cubic meter pools, the amount of fish seed to be stocked between 350-500 tails to create comfort for fish habitat.
+But the facts on the ground proved to be very varied, there is sow the seeds of fish between 1000 - 3000 individuals per cubic meter.
 Learn more about the state of the profit rate of African catfish pond uahatani tarps are presented in Table 3.3.